 - Set the chicken in the sauce skin side up.
 Bake for about 35 minutes or until chicken is cooked through: 165°F.

 - 15 minutes before the chicken is finished cooking, prepare polenta.
-Add water and Vegetable Bouillon Soup Base to a saucepan and bring to a boil.
+Add water and Vegetable Broth Mix to a saucepan and bring to a boil.
 Whisk in polenta until smooth.
 Cook over medium-low heat for 10-15 minutes, whisking often, or until thickened.
 Remove from heat and stir in Parmesan cheese and butter.

 - Serve chicken and sauce over polenta.